guoqianyu-alberta/ACALF/README.md

 torchvision==0.15.2+cu118
 # Pretrained Weights
-Pretrained backbone adn ACALF checkpoints are available.
-Put backbone in `/pretrained` and put checkpoints in `/checkpoints`(we already put them in the relevant directories).
+ACALF checkpoints are available.
+Put backbone in `/pretrained` and put checkpoints in `/checkpoints`.

 MIoU of 5-way 1-shot, 5-way 5-shot and 5-way 10-shot shown in the table is evaluated separately on each dataset.